This is the most comprehensive NetSuite vs. Salesforce.com comparison guide on the web.

 I'd argue that business leaders that have gone through the headaches of having data in multiple systems utilizing the entire NetSuite stack for sales, financial management, fulfillment, support, HR and more might be a breath of fresh air.

-Verdict: In a vacuum, Salesforce.com CRM is the better CRM solution for many sales & support organizations due to its deep feature set, refined UI, ease of reporting, and large user adoption system, however software selections are always more nuanced than this.
+Verdict: In a vacuum, Salesforce.com CRM is the better CRM solution for many sales & support organizations due to its deep feature set, refined UI, ease of reporting, and large user adoption, however software selections are always more nuanced than this.
 There very well could be situations where NetSuite CRM makes both functional and economic sense.
 There really isn't a right or wrong approach its all comes down to your preferences and goals and working with the right vendors to help you with your evaluation.

 "One Platform No Limits"- Maybe, Maybe Not...

 Several years ago, NetSuite use to leverage the "One Platform No Limits" tagline in their marketing collateral.
 My hunch is that this mantra really resonated with business leaders that have run companies unsuccessfully on disparate systems.
 Which "back in the day" was harder to do, before the popularity and rise of cloud computing.

 In the last 5 years or so, this sort of sloganeering has essentially disappeared due to the fact that most companies want to leverage best-of-breed solutions at the departmental level wrapped around a core suite of applications.

 So, do you want best-of-breed financial management?

 You can have it all all, with both NetSuite & Salesforce utilizing a plug & play connector like Celigo's NetSuite Salesforce Connector, built on Celigo’s integrator.io platform, the iPaaS (Integration Platform-as-a-Service) is designed for IT professionals and business users who want to quickly connect applications to automate business processes.